-Well for a start, being a MoneyMagpie means being you!
+Well for a start, being a MoneyMagpie means being yourself!

-Just by reading this, checking out our newsletter each week and taking part in our reward scheme, you are – by definition – a MoneyMagpie.
+Just by reading this, checking out our newsletter each week and taking part in our reward scheme, you are, in our eyes, a MoneyMagpie.

 Yes, you’re it.
-A savvy, fun-loving, normal dude who believes there’s more to life than what seems to be allotted to you so you look around for opportunities to make a bit of extra cash, get fun stuff for free and find ways to share and give where possible.
+A savvy, fun-loving, normal person who believes there’s more to life than what seems to be allotted to you.
+So you look around for opportunities to make a bit of extra cash.
+And while you’re at it, get fun stuff for free and find ways to share and give to other where possible.

 But what about the specifics?

 - What are the main qualities of a MoneyMagpie?

 - What are the benefits of being a MoneyMagpie?